iATSPayments/com.iatspayments.civicrm/README.md

 1234 for the Bank Account Number
 111111111111 for the Bank number + branch transit number

 ACH/EFT contributions are forced by this extension to be recurring only.
+Support for the UK server has been excluded due to different legal issues with EU direct payment.
 The initial contribution goes in with a pending status until a process at iATS confirms the payment went through (or not).
 There's a Scheduled Job that must be enabled that checks iATS daily for approvals/rejections.
 Unfortunately, all test contributions are rejected, so we have no way of testing approvals yet.

 Please post an issue to the github repository if you have any questions.